 This is something I have always wondered about, way before having kids.
+Just looking at little children at a park or at the mall, or even at the grocery store.
+They are always running around, jumping, laughing, always active and playing.
 Why do they have so much energy?
-They can literally run around all day without getting tired.
-Kids are always ready for an adventure.
+Kids can literally run around all day without getting tired.
+Little ones are always ready for an adventure.
 Ready to explore, discover, and learn about the world around them.

 When I became a mom, I fully realized this.
 I understood why moms were always tired, always complaining that parenthood was the hardest and most challenging job in the world.
-The reason is that kids have way more energy than us!
+The reason is simply that kids have way more energy than we do.

 So here are 3 Fascinating Reasons Why Kids Have So Much Energy from Kate.
 She is my favorite parenting instructor at KateSurfs.
 I finally know why my two kids can be so active the entire day.
 And I can also help them deal with the extra energy while they are growing up.